• Skip to primary navigation

 How to Enjoy your Honey Rose Cardamom Syrup

-• Coffee — I love adding some to an oat or cashew milk latte.
+• Coffee — I love adding some to cold brew or a latte.
 Add as much or as little as you like!

 • Tea — these flavors pair really well with black tea.
 It would also be really lovely in an herbal tea like chamomile or tulsi.